Rivian Stock: Are You Ready to Invest in the IPO?

 - The company could IPO as soon as September 2021.

-- Public companies such as Ford already have partnerships and investments in Rivian, providing a "backdoor" strategy to invest in its success pre-IPO.
+- Public companies such as Ford already have partnerships and investments in Rivian, providing a

 - Rivian has raised capital from a number of strategic backers such as Ford.